 Bipolar Disorder For Dummies

 To manage bipolar disorder effectively, you first need to know what it is.
 Then you can develop and follow a treatment plan, which usually includes a combination of medication, therapy, self-help, and support from a network of understanding and committed friends and family members.
+This Cheat Sheet can help you get up to speed on the basics of bipolar disorder in a hurry.

 Bipolar disorder is a physical illness that affects the brain.
 A bipolar diagnosis requires at least one episode of mania (wired thinking and behaviors that negatively affect one's ability to function) or hypomania (a less severe form of mania), and the disorder typically includes episodes of depression that alternate with the mania or hypomania.
 Your specific diagnosis depends on your symptoms.